Nuclear binding energy: Fission and fusion

-The energy producing nuclear interaction of light elements requires some clarification.
+The energy-producing nuclear interaction of light elements requires some clarification.
 Frequently, all light element energy-producing nuclear interactions are classified as fusion, however by the given definition above fusion requires that the products include a nucleus that is heavier than the reactants.
-Light elements can experience energy producing nuclear interactions by fusion or fission.
-All energy producing nuclear interactions between two Hydrogen isotopes and between hydrogen and helium-3 are fusion as the product of these interactions include a heavier nucleus.
-However, the energy producing nuclear interaction of a neutron with Lithium–6 produces Hydrogen-3 and Helium-4, each a lighter nucleus.
+Light elements can undergo energy-producing nuclear interactions by fusion or fission.
+All energy-producing nuclear interactions between two hydrogen isotopes and between hydrogen and helium-3 are fusion, as the product of these interactions include a heavier nucleus.
+However, the energy-producing nuclear interaction of a neutron with lithium-6 produces hydrogen-3 and helium-4, each a lighter nucleus.
 By the definition above, this nuclear interaction is fission, not fusion.
 When fission is caused by a neutron, as in this case, it is called induced fission.